 Our student to technology ratio is better than 2:1 throughout the system.

-- Elementary: At the elementary level (grades K–5), the Our Lady of Guadalupe Spanish Immersion Program on the St. Anthony Elementary School campus offers students the opportunity to master a second language by implementing a full-immersion philosophy.
+- Elementary: At the elementary level (grades K–5), the Our Lady of Guadalupe Spanish Immersion School offers students the opportunity to master a second language by implementing a full-immersion philosophy.

 - Middle School: Students in grades 6–8 at Mazzuchelli Catholic Middle School receive one trimester of Spanish instruction each year, which is intended as an introduction to foreign language.
 For students who attended Our Lady of Guadalupe or demonstrate proficiency in the Spanish language, Religion and Social Studies are taught in an immersion setting, in addition to Advanced Spanish.

 - High School: Spanish instruction at the 9-12 level is offered in three paths, each offering students the ability to take 4 years of high school Spanish.
 In addition to Spanish instruction, four years of French instruction is also be offered.

 Holy Family Catholic Schools utilizes the problem-solving process to identify strategies to assist students with special learning needs to be successful.
 The goal of the problem-solving approach is to work together with parents to identify interventions that help the student do better.
 An example of an intervention would be changing the materials the student uses to learn information.
 During the problem-solving process, school personnel, including special education staff and Keystone AEA special education personnel, may be involved in gathering information that will be used to develop effective interventions.

 Talented and Gifted